 Aids the cardiovascular system – Spectral analysis confirms that bee pollen contains large concentrations of rutin, a bioflavonoid that is known to strengthen blood vessels and capillaries, aid with circulatory issues and stabilize cholesterol levels.
 Moreover, rutin’s proven anticlotting abilities can help guard us from heart attacks and strokes.

 Potent natural energizer – Considering that the average bee pollen granule is comprised of 55 percent carbohydrates and 35 percent protein, it shouldn’t be a surprise that it is a significant source of natural energy.
-Consuming one serving (1 tablespoon) of bee pollen before hitting the gym, for example, will certainly improve the length and quality of your workout.
+Consuming one tablespoon of bee pollen before hitting the gym, for example, will certainly improve the length and quality of your workout.
 Moreover, bee pollen’s impressive protein content makes it a great supplement for bodybuilders.